Model feature language (MFL)#

 INDIRECTEFFECT

-Indirect effect PD models. option can be either production or degradation.
+Indirect effect PD models. option can be either PRODUCTION or :code`DEGRADATION`.

 Symbols#